 The onus is on Kiwi gamblers to stay in stride with the weekly and monthly promotions on their individual email inboxes, as well as the Platinum Play website page on software, to avoid the disappointment of missing out.
 For every credit Kiwis wager on their favourite pokies, they’ll receive a matching loyalty point.
 On the table games, every five credits will yield a loyalty point.
 The formula is simple — the more you play, the more points you’ll accumulate to unearth surprises.

-The Platinum Play cashier will offer Kiwis an online casino credit in exchange for a 1,000 loyalty points, but they have to be mindful to redeem them within 60 days or forfeit it.
+The Platinum Play cashier will offer Kiwis an online casino credit in exchange for 1,000 loyalty points, but they have to be mindful to redeem them within 60 days or forfeit them.

-Casinos that put the welfare of the gamblers at the lounge foyer will win the respect of New Zealand gamblers.
+Casinos that put the welfare of the gamblers in the lounge foyer will win the respect of New Zealand gamblers.
 Platinum Play does that, if its live-chat response time is anything to go by.
-The online casino operator’s round-the-clock customer support crew is always within reach to answer any questions in what is the swiftest mode of communication in real time.
+The online casino operator’s round-the-clock customer support crew is always within reach to answer any questions in what is the swiftest mode of communication in real-time.
 That negates the need for a phone line.

 To want to be the best means online casino operators need to tap into the most efficient services, from superior software to a caring culture, and a fair chance to claim returns.
 Platinum Play has all that covered.
 Now add to its efficient services the ease with which New Zealand gamblers can rely on payment methods that may require feeding in promotional codes.